 Can I use my cell phone?

-Do I need Shots?
+Do I need vaccines / shots?

 Can I use my Credit or Debit Cards in Panama?

-Most hotels and some restaurants take Mastercard or Visa.
+Most hotels and some restaurants take MasterCard and Visa.
 Panama is a cash-based society and many places only accept cash.
 Of course, all your expenses are covered during the tour so you will not need cash during the tour.
-But we do recommend bring about $500 cash to use before or after the tour.
+But we do recommend bringing about $500 cash to use before or after the tour.

 Why do you require everyone to sign a non-compete agreement?